iobroker-community-adapters/ioBroker.envertech-pv/README.md

 ## Credits
-The work of the adapter would not had been possible without the great work of @adcrafter27 (https://github.com/adcrafter27).
+Providing this adapter would not have been possible without the great work of @adcrafter27 (https://github.com/adcrafter27).

 ## How to report issues and feature requests